 The M.S. program has rolling admissions, which means students may apply for any term of entry for the on campus (Lisle) program.
 However, a summer or fall start is best for the on campus program.
 Students entering the online program begin with the next cohort.

 Applicants to the M.S. in Nutrition and Wellness program are expected to have a GPA of 3.0 or higher on a 4.0-point scale and GRE in the 30th percentile or higher.
 Applicants must also have a bachelor’s degree in a life science (e.g., biology, nutrition, dietetics, nursing, health, exercise physiology) or physical science (e.g., chemistry, biochemistry).
 The M.S. in Nutrition and Wellness program is life-science based.
-Nutrition and science course prerequisites for the program include:
+Academically strong students who have earned other bachelor degrees, but have already completed all the pre-requisite courses will be considered on a case-by-case basis.
+Nutrition and science course prerequisites, in which a grade of "C" or better must be earned, for the program include:

 Refer to the MS Handbook for a more detailed checklist of required materials for your application.